-FACTBOX-UK food supply faces COVID, post-Brexit disruption
+Factbox-UK food supply faces COVID, post-Brexit disruption

-LONDON, Dec 21 (Reuters) - France’s move to block freight from the United Kingdom following the discovery of a much more contagious strain of the coronavirus has shone a light on Britain’s food supply.
+LONDON (Reuters) - France’s move to block freight from the United Kingdom following the discovery of a much more virulent strain of the coronavirus has shone a light on Britain’s food supply.

 The 200 billion pound ($273 billion) food and grocery market had already been preparing for the end of the Brexit transition period on Dec.
 31 when deliveries from the European Union will be disrupted, whether or not a trade deal is agreed.